Photo: Personal Support Worker students pose for a class picture at Herzing College (2019)

 These are two well-known challenges for personal support workers.
 It's not true of all companies, but some nursing homes and home-care organizations don't offer regular and consistent work hours to PSWs.

 Some PSWs complain about shift work, last-minute calls, or irregular hours, which can make life more difficult.
 Another sore spot is the issue of pay.
-Again, some companies pay quite well—$25-29 per hour.
+Again, some companies pay quite well—$25 to $29 per hour.

 But you'll also see job postings offering wages of about $16 per hour.
 There's a lot of variation when it comes to salary.
 It's a point of contention among Ontario PSWs, who feel they deserve more consistently higher wages.